-" 2nd.
-When the Spirit has failed to acquire, in the
+"2nd.
+When the Spirit has failed to acquire, in the degree necessary to perfection, certain special attributes of the male character.

 "3rd.
 When the Spirit has transgressed, and gone back in the path of perfection, by degrading the womanhood it had attained.